KenImade/alx-low_level_programming/0x0D-preprocessor/README.md

 The objectives of this project are to learn the following:
 - What are macros and how to use them
 - What are the most common predefined macros
-- How to include guard your header files
+- How to include guard in your header files

 | S/N | File | Description |
 | --- | ---- | ----------- |